Skip to main content

 Is .30-06 Springfield a good elk round?

 The .30-06 Springfield is still a top choice for elk hunting.
 It generates more than enough force to take out an elk — even at a distance.
 In fact, the.30-06 Springfield promises an accurate shot up to 1,000 yards away.
-In addition, this caliber offers a wide selection of bullets and guns to choose from.
+In addition, this long range caliber offers a wide selection of bullets and guns to choose from.

 PROS of .30-06